Pieter van Langen

 Posted by Pieter van Langen in Research

-7 sorts of design knowledge to accomplish design work
+7 sorts of knowledge that determine the power of design

 Designers continually develop knowledge with customers, commissioners, users, fellow designers, partners, and other stakeholders.
 They acquire, create, and share knowledge of different sorts.
-This post explains which sorts of design knowledge exist that a team needs to accomplish design work.
+This post explains which sorts of knowledge a team needs to accomplish design work.

-A team’s organization consists of the following sorts of design knowledge and their interrelationships.
+A team’s organization rests on the following sorts of knowledge and their interrelationships.

 • Strategy: the plan to accomplish design goals.